 - SOAS-led research project, Re/presenting Islam on Campus

 - UK-based artist, Sabba Khan, a second generation Azad Kashmiri Muslim multidisciplinary artist – whose work spans comics, animation, graphic novels, illustration and architecture

 - A group of Muslim scholars with deep contextual knowledge and lived experience of this topic.

-- Featured in the Guardian – and aimed at accompanying a SOAS research report.
+- Featured in the Guardian – and aimed at accompanying this SOAS research report.

 - Sent to all MP’s as a hook into the research data which highlights the ways in which counter terror policies reinforce negative views about Muslims and Islam – and to suggest improvements going forward.

 “Outside the Box is a multi-faceted snapshot of how religion plays out in university spaces.
 It’s the beginnings of a discussion that needs to be had, not only in Higher education settings, but in other spheres of life too.
 This animation helps to show just how important it is in understanding the lived experiences of people and how they are affected by sweeping policies that play out in institutional settings.
 The creative direction for the animation draws from a range of disciplines; architecture, space and storytelling are all brought together in a nesting doll style structure that acts both as metaphor as well as a device that illustrates the complex way our systems and structures inform our lived experiences.” – Sabba Khan, Illustrator & Creative Director